 A mesh network is one that includes multiple hubs placed around the home, each communicating with each other to provide WiFi.
 Each hub covers a smaller area than a wireless access point.
 In a mesh network, every link (hop), between routers will decrease bandwidth by half.
 As a result, throughput decreases rapidly.
 This happens because the wireless links can only do one thing at a time (transmit or receive).
 So, in a long chain of mesh links (multiple satellites) what you get is a slow connection from end to end.

 Wireless Access Points

 In a high performance WiFi system, there will be multiple wireless access points hardwired back to a central router.
-Because of the way a system like this is built, throughput actually increases instead of decreasing like a mesh network does.
+As a result, throughput actually increases instead of decreasing like a mesh network does.
 That’s because wireless access points provide 1 Gigabit links back to the router.
 A wireless access point allows a device to seamlessly transition between access points, ensuring the best possible performance.

 Every day it seems like there is a new device jumping on your home’s wireless network.
-In fact, it’s gone well beyond your standard devices like tablets, smartphones, and laptops.
 Today, everything from thermostats and lightbulbs, to smart TVs, light switches, and kitchen appliances demand wireless access.
 Wired connections are generally better for gigabit speeds because of their reliability and lack of interference.
 If you want the best benefits of gigabit Internet, you’ll need the right wired connections (wireless access points, switches, router).
 Here is some more insight on taking advantage of gigabit Internet.